-The latest assessment of shortfin make shark (ICCAT 2012a) utilised 16 runs of a Bayesian surplus production model, which gave very consistent results.
+Until the point at which the PCDR for the reassessment of the Swordfish longline fishery was was published, the most recent shortfin make shark stock assessment available to the Assessment Team was presented in ICCAT 2012a.
+This stock assessment utilised 16 runs of a Bayesian surplus production model.
 All the runs found that the median of the current stock abundance was above B{MSY} .
 All runs also found that the median F was less than F{MSY} , except for the run that used estimated catches from effort before 1997.
 A catch-free-age-structured production model was also applied to the North Atlantic stock of shortfin make.
 Estimates of SSB/SSB{MSY} across all scenarios explored ranged from 1.63 to 2.04 and estimates of F/F{MSY} ranged from 0.16 to 0.62.
-ICCAT (2012a) concluded that the results indicated in general that the status of the North Atlantic shortfin make shark stock is healthy and the probability of overfishing is low.
+ICCAT (2012a) concluded that the results indicated in general that the status of the North Atlantic shortfin make shark stock was healthy and the probability of overfishing was low.